DannyDMA/cfn-lint_Cloudformation_template/README.md

-# 2 Stages Code Pipeline Application build Project
+# 3 Stages Code Pipeline Application build Project

 MINI PROJECT
-3 Stages Code Pipeline Application build Project Objectives

 This project demonstrates how to build and deploy a simple web application using a **three-stage CI/CD pipeline** with **AWS CloudFormation** as the deployment provider.

 Project Objectives